camunda/infra-global-github-actions/download-center-upload/README.md

       env: 'dev'
       version: 0.1
       sub_version: 0.1.1
-      artifact_subpath: 'camunda-bpm-rpa-bridge-ee/tomcat'
+      artifact_subpath: 'tomcat'
       artifact_file: 'file.txt'
       repo_name: 'cam-bpm'
 ```

-This request uploads the enterprise artifact ('file.txt') to the development environment in the Camunda Download Center under the specified path:
+This request uploads the enterprise artifact ('file.txt') to the development environment replacing the original repository name to **cam-bpm**.
+The file can be found in the the Camunda Download Center under the specified path:

 https://dev.downloads.camunda.cloud/enterprise-release/cam-bpm/tomcat/0.1/v0.1.1/file.txt